qawolf/qawolf/docs/docs/edit_a_test.md

 });
 ```

 Now that we've added our second todo item, let's save our test.
-In the command line, choose `💾 Save and exit` to finish running your test.
-Your test will run any additional steps (in our example, complete the first todo and clear completed todos).
-The line `await qawolf.create();` will also be removed from your test code.
+In the command line, choose `💾 Save and exit` to save your updated test.
+The line `await qawolf.create();` will be removed when your test is saved.

 To run your updated test, use the following command: